 What is the relationship between Van Horn Aviation and Bell Helicopter?

 - While we enjoy a close working relationship with Bell Helicopter, Van Horn Aviation is a separate privately-owned company and is not owned by Bell Helicopter.
-VHA has signed distribution agreements with Aeronautical Accessories (a wholly-owned subsidiary of Bell Helicopter) that allows Aeronautical to exclusively distribute VHA 206/OH-58 tail rotor blades and 206B main rotor blades.
-These agreements do not affect VHA 206L main rotor blades, 206B3 Version 2 main rotor blades, UH-1 tail rotor blades, or miscellaneous tools and accessories (such as the 206B MRB Trim Tab Zeroing Tool), which can be purchased from distributors or directly from VHA.
+VHA has signed distribution agreements with Aeronautical Accessories (a wholly-owned subsidiary of Bell Helicopter) that allows Aeronautical to exclusively distribute VHA 206/OH-58 tail rotor blades (Part Number 2062200-301 only).
+These agreements do not affect VHA 206L main rotor blades, 206B3 Version 2 main rotor blades, UH-1 tail rotor blades, or miscellaneous tools and accessories (such as bearings and swaging tools), which can be purchased from distributors or directly from VHA.

 Where can I purchase a set of Van Horn Aviation Rotor Blades?